José López (pitcher): Hagerstown Flying Boxcars

 On July 1, 2024, López signed with the Hagerstown Flying Boxcars of the Atlantic League of Professional Baseball.
 In 18 games for Hagerstown, López compiled a 2.16 ERA with 21 strikeouts over 16 2/3 innings pitched.

 Lake Country DockHounds

 On August 23, 2024, López was traded to the Lake Country DockHounds of the American Association of Professional Baseball in exchange for a player to be named later.
-In 6 games for Lake Country, he compiled an 0–1 record and 5.06 ERA with 7 strikeouts and 1 saves across 5 1/3 innings of relief.
-He became a free agent following the season.
+In six appearances for Lake Country, he compiled an 0–1 record and 5.06 ERA with seven strikeouts and one saves across 5 1/3 innings of relief.
+López became a free agent following the season.

+York Revolution

+On June 19, 2026, after a year of inactivity, López signed with the York Revolution of the Atlantic League of Professional Baseball.
+He was released on July 24.

+Charleston Dirty Birds

+On July 29, 2026, López signed with the Charleston Dirty Birds of the Atlantic League of Professional Baseball.